Medial-EarlySign/MR_Wiki/index.md

 The framework was battle-tested in production across multiple healthcare sites and was a key component of an **award-winning** submission to the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge).

+You can also refer to our [existing models](Models) using our Infrastructure.
+Most of them are only available for usage through our partners, but some are planned to be released to the public.

 ## From Raw Data to Insight in Four Simple Steps

 Our platform streamlines the development and deployment of clinical predictive models, transforming raw patient data into actionable insights.
 For live predictions (inference), you can use raw JSON data directly, bypassing the need for an optimized data store.